SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

 * Pixel Size: The square size can be changed by adjusting the ```squareSize``` variable in the script.
 Larger sizes create a more blocky, retro feel; smaller sizes allow for smoother, more refined animations.
 * Colours & Gradient: The fill colour of the squares is fully customisable.
-You can replace the radial gradient with solid colours or alternative gradients to match your design palette.
+The radial gradient can be replaced with solid colours or alternative gradients to match a design palette.
 * Fill & Clear Speed: The ```setTimeout``` intervals (1ms by default) control how fast the filling and clearing animations run.
 Increasing the delay slows the effect for a more deliberate appearance; reducing it speeds up the transition.
 * Density Control: The number of pixels added per cycle (currently four) can be adjusted for more or less dense filling.
 This provides fine control over the pacing and visual weight of the animation.